Wills, trust and probate

 07 March 2025

-In probate law there's no legally defined terms for common law spouse or next-of-kin, yet the belief is that an unmarried cohabiting partner is the next-of-kin and entitled to receive your estate on your death if you haven't written a will.
+In UK probate law, there's no legally defined terms for a ‘common law’ spouse or next-of-kin.
+Despite this, there remains a steady belief that an unmarried cohabiting partner is the next-of-kin and is therefore entitled to receive your estate on your death if you haven't written a will.
 This is not correct.

 An unmarried couple who have had children together may believe they have a 'common law spouse' or 'common law next of kin'.
 Again, this is not correct.
 So, it's very important if you are living with an unmarried partner to consider the legal position of your estate on your death.